 - The Musicians of Bremen by Sea Legs Puppet Theatre

-- The Ugliy Duckling by Sea Legs Puppet Theatre
+- The Ugly Duckling by Sea Legs Puppet Theatre

 “We (4 month old, 4 year old and two adults) absolutely loved it!
 It was another fabulously different type of ‘show’ for us to watch and I think this is one of the greatest strengths of Greenhills and the wonderful staff who organise the events there.
 You always choose activities and plays that are totally different.”

 Audience member attending Meeting Mr Boom! at Greenhills Centre.

 “It’s rare to find such events aimed at under 5s.
 My son is 2 and he was so enthralled.”